A look at Zimbabwe's first lady, who is accused of assault

 Share via Email

-JOHANNESBURG — A South African model's claims of assault have drawn attention to Zimbabwe's increasingly outspoken first lady Grace Mugabe, who is a possible successor to her 93-year-old husband.
-As President Robert Mugabe flew to
+JOHANNESBURG — A South African model's claims of assault have drawn attention to Zimbabwe's increasingly outspoken first lady Grace Mugabe, who has been viewed as a possible successor to her 93-year-old husband.
+Grace Mugabe and President Robert Mugabe returned to Zimbabwe Sunday, despite calls by a South African legal group and protesters for the Zimbabwean first lady to be denied diplomatic immunity.

 Here's a look at the wife of the world's oldest head of state, who has faced assault claims elsewhere in the past: